chrispassas98/Car_Data_analysis/README.md

 ## Description:
 - This dataset is a collection of over 90,000 used cars spanning from the year 1970 to 2024.
 This dataset offers a comprehensive glimpse into the world of automobiles, providing valuable insights for researchers, enthusiasts, and industry professionals alike.

-# Model: The model of the car.
+# Features Included:
 This data set contains 90,000+ car data From 1970 to 2024, the dataset contains the following columns:
+- Model: The model of the car
 - Year: The manufacturing year of the car.
 - Price: The price of the car.
 - Transmission: The type of transmission used in the car.